Church of the Cross, Riga

 Church of the Cross (Krusta evaņģēliski luteriskā baznīca) is a Lutheran church in Riga, the capital of Latvia.
 It is a parish church of the Evangelical Lutheran Church of Latvia.
 The church is situated at the address 120 Ropažu Street.

+Church building is consecrated in 1910.
+It is one of the few Latvian churches which is built in Art Nouveau style.